 Eric Newton is a global leader in the digital transformation of news and a key figure in the creation of news literacy.
 As the Innovation Chief, he drives change and experimentation at Cronkite News, the news division for Arizona PBS.
 Prior to joining the Cronkite School, Newton was senior adviser to the president of the John S. and James L. Knight Foundation, where grants he supervised seeded the field that became known as “news literacy.”
 He expanded the foundation’s journalism and media innovation program, overseeing the development of more than $300 million in grants.
 He previously was founding managing editor of the Newseum, the first major museum of news, and managing editor of the Oakland Tribune, where he helped guide the paper to numerous awards, including a Pulitzer Prize.

-Sayo Akao is a senior at Arizona State University’s Walter Cronkite School of Journalism & Mass Communication.
-As a student worker in the News Co/Lab, Akao is assisting the team to create positive change in news literacy through a variety of different approaches.
+Sayo Akao is a recent graduate from Arizona State University’s Walter Cronkite School of Journalism & Mass Communication.
+As a digital communications specialist in the News Co/Lab, Akao is assisting the team to create positive change in news literacy through a variety of different approaches.
+In addition, Akao is managing the social media content for the lab and creating original content for the site.
 Prior to this position, Akao has worked at Arizona Weddings Magazine, writing lifestyle content for their blog.
 She has also worked with ASU’s State Press, the student-run publication out of ASU, and the Phoenix Business Journal, where she focused on business reporting for the digital site and feature stories for the weekly print newspaper.
 Akao strives to highlight unique stories utilizing the diverse facets of multimedia journalism.
-She expects to graduate this May with a bachelor’s degree with an emphasis in broadcast journalism.

 Pat Poblete is a graduate student at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University studying broadcast journalism.
 He has a bachelor’s degree in Political Science with a focus on International Relations, and hosts a weekly broadcast segment that seeks to decrease partisanship by highlighting the thought process behind contentious political topics.
 Poblete has two semesters to complete before graduating, after which he hopes to report on domestic and international politics.